 In the event that a camper requires immediate emergency care a camp counselor, camp nurse, or camp director will begin EAP by dialing 911.

-For emergencies: Dial 911; For non emergencies: Fire (781) 344-3132; Police (781) 344-2424 Campers will be brought to the nearest available hospital.
+Campers will be brought to the nearest available hospital.
 Most emergency will be transported to: Good Samaritan Medical Hospital at 235 N Pearl St, Brockton, MA 02301.
 Phone: 508-427-3000